compsocialscience/summer-institute/2025/graz/apply.md

 **Please read the application form itself for the exact wording of the questions.**

 Applicants should demonstrate relevance to the summer school's focus on democracy, society, and social media, with programming experience in Python or R preferred.
-All materials must be submitted through the online application form by [23:59 Anywhere On Earth](https://time.is/Anywhere_on_Earth).
+All materials must be submitted through the online application form by [23:59 Anywhere On Earth](https://time.is/Anywhere_on_Earth), April 20th 2025.

 The second page of the application form asks only questions of formalities and organisational requirements, including any accessibiltiy needs or preferences.